csswizardry/csswizardry.github.com/_posts/2024-08-19-cache-grab-how-much-are-you-leaving-on-the-table.md

 exclusive.
 These navigations were triggered by a user hitting their browser controls, but we don’t know if the response itself came from the network or cache.
-What we do know is that they didn’t come from bfcache, and this is one of the first opportunities for improvement we’ll find—we want to move as many of the _Back–Forward_ navigations into the _bfcache_ bucket as possible.
+What we do know is that they didn’t come from bfcache, and this is one of the first opportunities for improvement we’ll find — we want to move as many of the _Back–Forward_ navigations into the _bfcache_ bucket as possible.
 So, a high number of _Back–Forward_ navigations tell us a lot about how users traverse our site, and also that we aren’t serving these navigation types as quickly as we